jiwoncpark/h0rton/README.rst

 * Challenge webpage: https://tdlmc.github.io/
 * Experimental design paper: https://arxiv.org/abs/1801.01506

-This software was developed within the LSST DESC using LSST DESC resources, and so meets the criteria given in, and is bound by, the LSST DESC Publication Policy for being a “DESC product.""
+This software was developed within the LSST DESC using LSST DESC resources, and so meets the criteria given in, and is bound by, the LSST DESC Publication Policy for being a “DESC product."
 When referring to h0rton, please cite (Park et al 2020) and provide a link to `this repo <https://github.com/jiwoncpark/h0rton>`_.